alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-30-meaning-hadith-there-is-no-obedience-if-involves-disobedience-to-the-creator.md

 hijri: Muharram 11, 1442 AH
 lang: en
 category: ["tafsir", hadiths]
-excerpt: "Is the following Hadith considered Sahih (authentic): 'There is no obedience to a creature if it involves disobedience to the Creator'?
+summary: "Is the following Hadith considered Sahih (authentic): 'There is no obedience to a creature if it involves disobedience to the Creator'?
 Please mention the narrator and Sanad (chain of narrators) of this Hadith?"
 shaykhs:
  - Shaykh Abdul-Aziz ibn Baz
  - Shaykh Abdul-Aziz Aal al-Shaykh